-This family of airbrushes have variations on the blending modes.
+This family of airbrushes has variations on the blending modes.
 Different blending modes will give different results depending on the effect you are trying to achieve.

-- Overlay - Burn helps to boost the contrast and overlay a color on some areas.
+Overlay - Burn helps to boost the contrast and overlay color on some areas.

-Painting with ready-made shapes can help concept artists create happy-accidents and stimulate imagination.
-The Shape Fill tool is a bit specific: you can draw a silhouette of a shape and Krita fills it in real time.
-Painting shapes over an area help fill it with random details.
+Painting with ready-made shapes can help concept artists create happy-accidents and stimulate the imagination.
+The Shape Fill tool is a bit specific: you can draw a silhouette of shape and Krita fills it in real time.
+Painting shapes over an area helps fill it with random details.
 This is useful before painting over with more specific objects.

 You might believe this section is specific to pixel-artist, but in many situations dealing with specific pixels are needed to make corrections and adjustments even on normal paintings.
 A thin 1px brush can be used to trace guidelines.
 A brush with aliasing is also perfect to fix the color island created by the Coloring-mask feature.